rubyunworks/sparse_array/README.md

 ## DESCRIPTION

-Sparse Array was simply an expirement in implementing an Array class on top of Hash.
-In so doing allowing for very efficent *sparse arrays* --arrays with many empty entries.
+Sparse Array was simply an experiment in implementing an Array class on top of Hash.
+In so doing allowing for very efficient *sparse arrays* --arrays with many empty entries.

-Ruby's Array implementation has improved a great deal and is now much more efficient at handling sparse arrays, so this library it nothing more than a neovelty or learning aid, at this point.
+Ruby's Array implementation has improved a great deal and is now much more efficient at handling sparse arrays, so this library it nothing more than a novelty or learning aid, at this point.

-An side note, this library is the first your humble author ever used TDD to produce.
+Also, a bit of trivia: This library is the first your humble author ever used TDD to produce.